 top of page

-Common Mistakes for Resin Art Beginners
+Common Resin Mistakes for Art Beginners

-Have you just begun to venture into the world of resin art?
+Have you just begun to venture into the world of ?
 An exciting and colourful new hobby for any art enthusiast, the possibilities for artworks you can create using these products are endless.
 From jewellery pieces, wall art, to everyday homewares like tabletops, coasters and more, we appreciate the individuality that can come out of every DIY task.

 Just getting started?
 We know how overwhelming the world of epoxy can seem at first.
-From mixing specific products, to preparing your workspace to ensure it’s safe, there are a few common mistakes we see from most beginners.
+From mixing specific products, to preparing your workspace to ensure it’s safe, there are a few common resin mistakes we see from most beginners.

 Here is our run-down of the most common problems you may run into.

-The Most Common Resin Art Pitfalls
+The Most Common Resin Mistakes & Art Pitfalls Beginners Make

 Working on an Unlevelled Surface

-Proper Product Ratios
+Not Measuring Proper Product Ratios

-Accurate measuring is essential either by volume or weight depending on your product specifications, you can run the risk of your mixture curing with sticky spots normally on the bottom when too much resin is added, or your mixture can cure soft and malleable when too much hardener is added.
-Is your art still a sticky mess after three or more days of curing?
-Consider any other liquids you have added to the mixed epoxy.
+Accurate measuring is essential for a proper resin cure, either by volume or weight depending on your product specifications.
+You can run the risk of your mixture curing with sticky spots, normally on the bottom, when too much resin is added, or your mixture can cure soft and malleable when too much hardener is added.

 Mixing Additives into Epoxy

-We only recommend using products intended and designed for epoxy resin, a rule of thumb is you shouldn’t exceed more than 10% of any additive (tinters, powders & pastes) to your epoxy mixture.
 Never add large amounts of harsh liquids such as Acetone, Isopropyl Alcohol or Ketones to epoxy, as this may give different effects to your artwork but it will alter the curing process and degrade the UV, colour and longevity of your finished product.
-Keep in mind that this doesn’t apply to a couple of drops of products such as Alcohol Inks.

 Air Bubbles